Dhin3sh/Dhin3sh/README.md

 </tr>
 </table>

+---

 ## 👨‍💻 About Me

-I'm a **DevOps Engineer and software builder** focused on cloud infrastructure, automation, backend systems, and practical products.
+I'm a **DevOps Engineer and software builder** focused on cloud infrastructure, automation, backend systems, and practical software products.

 I enjoy taking an idea from **architecture → development → deployment → operations**, with a strong focus on reliability, simplicity, and automation.

 Currently building and experimenting with:

 - ☁️ Cloud & DevOps infrastructure
 - ⚙️ Automation and CI/CD
 - 🐍 Python & FastAPI backend systems
 - 🏢 Business software with **New-T**
 - 🗞️ AI-powered applications with **New-K**
 - 🤖 Practical AI and automation

+---

 ## 🛠️ Tech Stack